KILTprotocol/spec-ext-credential-api/readme.md

 This runtime is the only medium for communication between the dApp and the extension, so the evil code has a way to position itself as a man-in-the-middle.
-Messages that are encrypted and signed are invulnerable to such attacks, as the MitM can neither modify, nor read them, nor inject its own messages into the stream.
+Messages that are encrypted and signed are invulnerable to such attacks, as the MitM can neither modify nor read them.
+Nor can it inject its own messages into the stream.

 *Countermeasures:*